BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 04/06/2023
 ---
 Quite a pleasant Saturday 😌.
 I worked a little, relaxed a little, and that's how the day passed.

+05/06/2023
+---
+Sunday was ok.
+We were at both services and spent several hours thinking about the electrics in the kitchen 👍.

+06/06/2023
+---
+For most of the day everything was fine 😌... but in the evening we had a storm 🥺.

+07/06/2023
+---
+Tuesday was pretty good 😏.
+In the evening I even managed to go out on a bike and ride 27 km at a very good pace 😁.

+08/06/2023
+---
+In the morning I ran 6 km, then we went shopping with my wife and to work 😏.
+It was warm and sunny (it rained for a while, but that's a good thing!)

+09/06/2023
+---
+Yesterday was a national holiday in Poland, so I didn't work.
+In the afternoon we went to Reduty and celebrated my mother-in-law's 60th birthday there 🥳.

+10/06/2023
+---
+I worked all day (in front of the computer + at the construction site).
+In the evening, Piotrek with Ola and Paweł came to us 👍.
+We ate waffles 🧇🧇.

+11/06/2023
+---
+Saturday - a working day 😂.
+Cleaning, construction and other work 😊.